Read time: 4 minutes

 With age, athletes may face increased external and internal pressures and expectations related to their performance.
 Good mental health allows athletes to manage stress effectively, maintain a healthy perspective on their achievements, and set realistic goals for themselves.
 Sustaining motivation and passion for their sport can become more challenging as athletes age.
 Mental health support can help them reignite their love for the game, stay engaged, and find new ways to challenge themselves.

 In their 30s and 40s, athletes often have more complex personal lives, such as family responsibilities and career commitments.
 Prioritizing mental health can help them maintain a healthy balance between their athletic pursuits, personal life, and other responsibilities.
 Good mental health allows athletes to have a healthy relationship with their sport.
 It helps them understand that their self-worth is not solely tied to their athletic achievements, reducing the risk of developing identity issues upon retirement.

 Poor mental health can significantly impair performance and increase the risk of injury.
-It can adversly impact focus, concentration and decision-making abilities.
-And negative emotions, such as stress and anxiety, may interfere with an athlete’s ability to perform under pressure.
-It can cause the athlete to become distracted or make decisions that will lead to injury, and can impact how quickly an athlete recovers.
+It can adversely impact focus, concentration, and decision-making abilities.
+Negative emotions, such as stress and anxiety, may interfere with an athlete’s ability to perform under pressure.
+It can cause the athlete to become distracted or make decisions that will lead to injury and can impact how quickly an athlete recovers.